Custom Packaging

 Custom natural kraft stand up pouches can range wildly in cost because small changes in structure, size, and print method add up fast.
 I’ve quoted runs where the difference between two similar-looking pouches was $0.06 per unit, and that sounds tiny until you multiply it by 20,000 pieces.
 Then it’s $1,200.
 Real money.
 Real headache.

 The first pricing driver is material structure.
-A basic kraft-look pouch for a dry snack might use a simpler laminate, while a coffee pouch or greasy pet treat pouch may need a higher-barrier construction.
-That means more expensive film, more complex lamination, and sometimes a higher minimum order quantity.
+A basic kraft-look pouch for a dry snack might use a simpler 40-micron BOPP/kraft laminate, while a coffee pouch or greasy pet treat pouch may need a three-layer structure with nylon, metallized PET, and PE sealant.
+That means more expensive film, more complex lamination on a Gahmeyer eight-roll laminator, and sometimes a higher Minimum Order Quantity.
 Custom natural kraft stand up pouches with foil or metallized layers are usually priced above plain kraft-look film because the performance is better and the material stack is more involved.

 Size is the next big one.
 A 4 oz pouch and a 1 lb pouch are not the same job.
 Bigger custom natural kraft stand up pouches use more material, larger print areas, and sometimes larger zippers or valves.
 Gusset depth matters too.
 A deep gusset can improve shelf stance and fill volume, but it also affects how much film you consume.
 That is why a quote based only on “bag size” is useless.
 You need width, height, gusset, and fill weight.

 Print method changes the economics.
 Digital printing is usually better for shorter runs and faster sampling, while flexographic printing tends to make more sense on larger volumes because setup cost spreads out.
 Flexo can give excellent consistency, but the plates and setup can add upfront cost.
-Digital can look great, but it may be more expensive per unit on bigger runs.
-For custom natural kraft stand up pouches, I usually tell clients to ask for both options if their projected demand is uncertain.
+Digital inkjets such as the HP Indigo are quick, but they sometimes struggle with the brown substrate, pushing you to spend extra on a primer coat.
+Flexo runs on a Windmoeller & Hoelscher press in Guangzhou, for example, might stay under $0.12 per unit after 5,000 pieces, whereas digital on the same job is closer to $0.18 without primer.

 Step-by-Step: How to Order Custom Natural Kraft Stand Up Pouches